comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 Second Try:

   Spread the timestamp text along whole line, so individual timestamp will stay stable for a while.
-Result: worked sort of
+Result: kind of worked

 This approach also have other issues: